fmgyotoku/ignite-2021-nodejs-rentalx/README.md

 ** Functional Requirement **
 All available cars should be presented on a list
-List all cars according to its category
+List all cars according to their category
-List all cars according to its brand
+List all cars according to their brand
-List all cars according to its model
+List all cars according to their model

 ** Business Rules **
 The user doesn't need to be logged into the system